Nschulz88/itw-lecture-w3d1/README.md

 9. Type `bundle exec shotgun -p 3000 -o 0.0.0.0` & hit Enter
 10. Open `http://localhost:3000/` in your browser & you should see this website running.

 _NOTE:_ To run this app you must have ruby installed on your computer.
 I believe all Mac Laptops come with Ruby pre-installed, but if you are working on a Windows computer, you may have to manually install it.
-This can be tricky - this is the official website for Ruby and does state how to install it (here)[https://www.ruby-lang.org/en/documentation/installation/], BUT I would strongly suggest NOT to dig your way through it at this point as it can be VERY frustrating.
+This can be tricky - this is the official website for Ruby and does state how to install it [here](https://www.ruby-lang.org/en/documentation/installation/), BUT I would strongly suggest NOT to dig your way through it at this point as it can be VERY frustrating.

 You can check if your machine has ruby installed already by typing `ruby -v` into your terminal command line.
 If this throws an error, it means you do not have ruby and you cannot run this project yet.

 ## Note to students
-Guten Abend (good evening in German... since German treats were our topic today :)
+Guten Abend!! ('Good Evening' in German :) since German treats were our topic today)

-Today's curriculum was packed with new syntax & concepts - hope my example web site with the _German Christmas Treats_ helped you work through some of the Finstagram assignments you were given.
+Today's curriculum was packed with new syntax & concepts!!
+I hope my example web site with the _German Christmas Treats_ helped you work through some of the Finstagram assignments you were given.

 Since we ran out of time to cover some overarching information of web development I'll try to cover a tiny bit in these notes.
-Also, here's a short video I found helpful to review the structure of the *Backend* of a web site / web app: (YouTube Video)[https://www.youtube.com/watch?v=4r6WdaY3SOA]
+Also, here's a short video I found helpful to review the structure of the *Backend* of a web site / web app: [YouTube Video](https://www.youtube.com/watch?v=4r6WdaY3SOA)

 Remember, *Ruby* is a back-end language.
 HTML & CSS are front-end languages.